Is There Any Alternative to Roof Gutters?

 Rachel Dwyer, None

-Michael Maines, a designer at Fine Lines Construction in Freeport, Maine, replies: Rather than having a traditional gutter attached to the house, you can create a ground-gutter system, sometimes referred to as an inground gutter.
+Michael Maines, a residential designer in Palermo, Maine, replies: Rather than having a traditional gutter attached to the house, you can create a ground-gutter system, sometimes referred to as an inground gutter.
 It won’t help with groundwater getting into your basement, but it will perform most of the duties of a roof gutter without the aesthetic and maintenance drawbacks.
 We’ve done many of these setups over the years, and they work reliably if you pay attention to a few details.